 Simplicity means creating the most straightforward possible solutions to the problems at hand.
 Reducing the complexity of a feature to deliver only the required value helps testing minimize the scope of functionality that needs to be covered.

 Never be afraid to ask about removing complexity from business requirements; less is more in this situation.
 As part of the definition of “done”, we need to have expected results in every story.
-If that is not feasible, we need to at least have a clear idea of customer expectations.
+If that is not feasible, we must at least have a clear idea of customer expectations.

-Observing the software and understanding different patterns gives us a tremendous advantage to catch gaps or errors.
+Observing the software and understanding different patterns gives us a tremendous advantage in catching gaps or errors.
 Exploratory Testing can improve observability.
-Sometimes, we need to learn from our applications; observing is core to explore multiple behaviors and paths while testing.
+Sometimes, we need to learn from our applications; observing is core to exploring multiple behaviors and paths while testing.